fedosejev/hacking-your-career/README.md

 ## Why LinkedIn?

 + Learning and practicing web and mobile development is _not_ enough.
-+ You need to know how to tell the world that you have your skills for sale.
++ You need to know how to tell the world that you have your skills for sale - you need to storytell.
 + When you build your LinkedIn profile you need to think how __your customers__ would see your profile.
 + See yourself as a brand.
 + What your customers care about?